About — David Howe

 The same methodology I used to decode molecular behavior could decode the behavior of my own meaning:

-This isn’t about me telling you what YOUR gorilla looks like.
+This isn’t about me telling you what is the recipe for happiness.
 I can’t.
 Your alignment is uniquely yours.
-Your biomarkers are different from mine.

-This is “here’s how I found mine—use the approach to find yours.”
+This is “here’s how I am finding mine—use the approach to find yours.”

 What I’m Building